Harshal7797/Java-Trading_Application/README.md

 - briefly explain the following logic layers or components (3-5 sentences for each)
   - `Controller` : Parse user inputs and then calls the corresponding service method
   - `Service` : This component is knows as Business logic.
-  - `Dao` : Data Access Object which handles
+  - `Dao` : Data Access Object which handles various object.
   - `SpringBoot: webservlet/TomCat and IoC`
   - `PSQL` - PostgrSQL, also know as postgres, is a free and open-source relational database management system `RDBMS`.
 It takes the information from DAO and store it into `PSQL` database using DataSouce (JDBC Connection).
   - `IEX`  - Investors  Exchange is a stock exchange based in United States.
 For this Application we use `IEX Cloud` is a flexible financial data platform connecting a wide array of developers with curated financial data.
 It also offers an API service, allowing developers to query US and Canadian Stock Data.